-Your freezer food will last the longest of your perishable supplies in your refrigerator, so hit these after your fridge perishables.
+Your perishable freezer food will last the longest of your refrigerator supplies, so hit these after your refrigerator food is gone.

 Start with the smaller, non-processed packaged foods because they will defrost first.

-If you know how to preserve foods (canning, salting, etc.), now is the time to do it as they begin to defrost in order to extend the lifespan of what you have.
+Bonus Tip: if you know how to preserve foods (canning, salting, etc.), this would be the time to do it as these foods will begin to defrost and you can extend the lifespan of what you already have.